nagam11/blog/_posts/2017-12-06-Solar-System-ARKit.md

-Recently, I finished an ARKit project featuring some of the elements of the Solar System (namely: the Sun, Earth and the Moon).
+Recently, I finished an ARKit project featuring some elements of the the Solar System (namely: the Sun, Earth and the Moon).
 While the ARKit part on itself was not significantly difficult, working with SCNVector3's and understanding the composition of all the elements was a bit more challenging than I thought.
 Hence, I wanted to share some key learnings as well as technical details